alexandruast/platform-inception/README.md

 #### Changelog
+will not build again if on the same commit_id
 all docker stuff is build with --no-cache option
 basic docker build also uses compose for better compatibility and collision avoidance
 decision to use multi step Dockerfile and not rely on Jenkins runtimes